 John Betjeman’s passions encompassed Victorian gothic architecture; steam trains; the English countryside and seaside; provincial towns and country churches; and the cosy, banal miscellany of buttered toast, Balkan Sobranie cigarettes, Liberty lampshades, and Hillman Imps.
 Often sentimental and nostalgic, his accessible verses guaranteed him a place in the pantheon of National Treasures.
 Academics and scholars could be dismissive: he was rejected for the position of Poet Laureate in 1967 on the basis that his work was “lightweight,” * and that he was a mere “mere songster of tennis lawns and cathedral closes.” ** And as a teenager in the 1960s, eager to embrace sophistication, I was a little ashamed of liking his poetry as much as I did.

-But Betjeman was not just a compound of cuddly whimsy and quirky charm.
+But Betjeman was not just, as he is sometimes presented, a compound of cuddly whimsy and quirky charm.
 He cultivated fogeyism and winsomeness, but his work can be wry, mocking and satirical.
 Pathos jostles with a sardonic wit in his poems.
 He can be very funny; he engages with misfortune and adversity.
 He can also be a terrible snob and rather unkind.
 But neither his poetry nor his campaigning can be dismissed as “lightweight.”

 For exuberant joyful absurdity nothing can equal A Subaltern’s Love Song: